 Integrative clustering analysis on multiple differential binding sites

 We compiled a total of 8 genomic tracks with binding sites called by either 6 differential ChIP-seq MANorm or 2 MBD-seq DESeq2 analysis.
-But, we paid attention to the genomic region where at least one binding site is overlapped by the 412 proximal APA shifted PR regions which we define as a genomic region between two PR locations flanked by 500 bp and the poly(A) usage is significantly different and the pA site in DKO is shifted toward to 5′ upstream.
-Then, we generated a feature by count matrix for a clustering analysis.
+Using the 412 candidate genes that preferentially use the proximal pAS in DKO, we focused on genomic regions where at least one binding site overlaps the region between the two shifting PRs +/- 500 bp.
 Firstly, we divided the binding sites into smaller segments such that the mean depth is equivalent within each ChIP-seq and thus the differential binding sites can be summarized with either log2 fold change or mean read depth in 8 dimensional feature vector. .

-Secondly, we filtered out spurious short segment regions ≤10 bp (95% of the regions were retained).
-8,013 distinct genomic regions were used for clustering analysis.
+Secondly, we filtered out spurious short segment regions ≤10 bp, leaving 8,013 distinct genomic regions for the clustering analysis.
 A matrix of a distinct genomic segment by ChIP-seq tags are filled with a normalized log2 fold change (M-Value from MANorm output) for CTCF, SMC1, RAD21, H3K27Ac, Pol2Ser2, and Pol2Ser5 and raw mean depths from two cell lines MBD-seq, respectively.
 A feature count matrix represents 8 features for ChIP-seq/MBD-seq binding sites by 8,013 sample objects for genomic segments.

 Thirdly, a standard consensus clustering method(cite Monti et al, 2003) was applied based on a non-negative matrix factorization (NMF) method(cite Berry et al, 2007).
 NMF was run on the feature count matrix 500 times and 80% of the clustering results were randomly sampled for consensus membership analysis.
 The job was repeated with the number of clusters K=2 to K=15.
 K=9 was found to be optimal, based on the delta value curves and the consistency of cluster membership.
 A unique cluster ID was assigned to each genomic segment in the feature count matrix.
 The distance between two clusters was measured as the average distance between each point in one cluster to every point in the other cluster.